Marshall McLuhan and Eastern Christianity: Probing an Interfaith Interface with the Symbolic World in Mind

 Fateful Ruptures: Before the Reformation, the Gregorian Reform as Great Schism

 It founded an individualist anthropology and a rationalist theory of knowledge that saw their completed systematization in Scholasticism and later in Descartes.
 The theology of the West wanted to establish itself as a positive science —to prove the existence of God with rational arguments and to impose its ethics as functionality.
-It thus transformed God into a dead concept (blosser Begriff —Kant) preparing the way for metaphysical nihilism.8
+It thus transformed God into a dead concept (blosser Begriff —Kant) preparing the way for metaphysical nihilism.((Yannaras, The Church, at 18.))

 Thus, the transformation of faith from a percept to a concept was, from such an Eastern perspective, underway long before the advent of print, as the very process that drove the Roman Church out of communion with the other ancient patriarchates in the same orthodox faith.
 For her invention of a universal Papacy came to a head with the XIth-century Gregorian Reform, at the same time as the emergence of Scholasticism, the infatuation with Roman law (stressing such uncommunal concepts as sovereignty and property), the satisfaction theory of atonement (as the Son’s payment of man’s infinite debt to assuage the Father’s wrath), Purgatory (with its individualized accounting of the soul’s post-mortem destiny), and other dubious religious innovations.
 All these related developments had in common that they tended to enshrine individual salvation and institutional standardization as hallmarks of a new visual bias.

 Beholden as he was to this medieval synthesis that set Roman Catholicism apart from previous and further ecclesial developments, McLuhan recognized that “the Eastern Church, being iconic and audile-tactile, could not tolerate the visual hierarchy of Rome with external, materialistic aspects,” later bolstered by the Counter-Reformation’s emphasis on print-based centralized bureaucracy.
-The latter felt to him as dead weight now that Catholicism was caught in the alternative to sink or swim in the neo-tribal electric environment “with its multi-locational boundlessness”9: the sense of everything in the world happening as it were within earshot all at once, in a “global village” that came into view with television and later became palpable through smartphones as new audile-tactile organs within the worldwide Web of permanent interconnectedness.
-Eric McLuhan thought this new media environment could affect Catholicism in that “something more like the Eastern Church may be in the offing”, with doctrinal authority but no central high command.10.
-This could be one way to interpret McLuhan’s quip: “It would be a good time to be Russian Orthodox: they split off from Rome because it was too literate.”11
+The latter felt to him as dead weight now that Catholicism was caught in the alternative to sink or swim in the neo-tribal electric environment “with its multi-locational boundlessness”((McLuhan.
+The Medium, at 137.)): the sense of everything in the world happening as it were within earshot all at once, in a “global village” that came into view with television and later became palpable through smartphones as new audile-tactile organs within the worldwide Web of permanent interconnectedness.
+Eric McLuhan thought this new media environment could affect Catholicism in that “something more like the Eastern Church may be in the offing”, with doctrinal authority but no central high command.((McLuhan.
+The Medium, at xxviii.)).
+This could be one way to interpret McLuhan’s quip: “It would be a good time to be Russian Orthodox: they split off from Rome because it was too literate.”((McLuhan.
+The Medium, at 60.))

-Beside “an emerging body of Catholic theological writing on the Western drift back to Eastern holism” 12, it might be tempting to take as evidence of a trend towards such a recovery of an audile-tactile experience of Christian life the Eastern theological current of “eucharistic ecclesiology”.
+Beside “an emerging body of Catholic theological writing on the Western drift back to Eastern holism” ((Rosman, Artur.
+“John Milbank: The Eastward Movement of Western Theology”.
+Cosmos The In Lost blog, https://www.patheos.com/blogs/cosmostheinlost/2015/07/28/john-milbank-the-eastward-movement-of-western-theology/, accessed July 21, 2020)), it might be tempting to take as evidence of a trend towards such a recovery of an audile-tactile experience of Christian life the Eastern theological current of “eucharistic ecclesiology”.
 For its emphasis on the communal, sacramental embodiment of the Church at the local level of parish and diocese has recently come to gain a wide appeal even beyond the confines of Orthodoxy.
 Even more telling perhaps of a shift in religious sensibilities concomitant with the flipping back of visual into acoustic conditions, rare is now the Catholic or mainline Protestant church that does not display at least one Eastern-style icon as a self-evident touchstone of authentic, ancient Christianity.
 Is that new appeal of Eastern Christian forms to be seen as the Trojan horse of an Oriental peril to Western civilization as it dissolves into a global electronic environment, as McLuhan sometimes seemed close to suggesting?
-Or is it, on the contrary, an indication that the Eastern Church, far from being aligned with ethereal “electric information environments” that add up to “a reasonable facsimile of the mystical body, a blatant manifestation of the Anti-Christ” 13, might instead offer the promise of a concrete antidote to it?
+Or is it, on the contrary, an indication that the Eastern Church, far from being aligned with ethereal “electric information environments” that add up to “a reasonable facsimile of the mystical body, a blatant manifestation of the Anti-Christ” ((McLuhan.
+The Medium, at 72.)), might instead offer the promise of a concrete antidote to it?
 She is after all more faithful in many ways to the original, locally embodied acoustic Church, of which a discarnate electric planetary consciousness is but a Luciferian parody.

 The Roman Church for her part remains saddled with old and new baggage of her own shift away from the common acoustic paradigm of Christianity’s first millennium.
 The inherited centralized universal jurisdiction of her defining visual bias was initially bolstered in the mid-second millennium by the Council of Trent (1545-63) that came up with her own answers to the issues the Protestant Reformation purported to address.
 This Counter-Reformation thus opened the way for spectacular propagandistic appeal to the senses and sentiment (witness Renaissance and Baroque church decoration), regimented institutionalization (e.g. the proliferation of specialized active religious orders and the methodical institutionalization of schooling), and the legalistic micromanagement of morality that came along with catechisms of formulaic tenets to define the faith.
 On the other hand, at the height of McLuhan’s career, the Second Vatican Council seemed to enable an acoustic reversal of modern Catholicism’s self-understanding, in the direction of the contentless ecumenism of an emerging “noosphere” of electronic media and new technologies, portrayed as the immanent realization of divine Spirit through mankind’s increasingly collective planetary consciousness by the visionary Jesuit evolutionary thinker Pierre Teilhard de Chardin (who remains a kind of “patron saint” to transhumanists).
 Both templates of Roman Catholicity have in common a definition of it in terms of continuous extension in space: it incorporates whatever relates to the Roman See, taken as the signifier of universal validity or outer jurisdictional reach.
 This Roman “quantitative” emphasis on Catholicity (meaning “universality”) as spatial extent may be contrasted to Orthodoxy, whose very name entails a definition in intension (qualitative content), or better yet in comprehension (a specific set of such experiential contents), as locally transmitted through time.